 Greek and Turkish cuisines share many of their culinary traditions.
 Both cuisines rely on the use of many of the same spices and seasonings.
-We've got everything you'll need to create wonderful Greek and Turkish food at home, from dill and oregano to cumin and fenugreek.
-Traditional Greek food is Byzantine, which blends Greek and Roman cookery.
+We've got all the Greek & Turkish herbs & spices you'll need to create wonderful Greek and Turkish food at home, from dill and oregano to cumin and fenugreek.
+Traditional Greek food is Byzantine, which blends Greek spices and Roman cookery.
 The most prominant ingredient is olive oil.
 Goat, sheep and fish are the primary proteins, as beef is not cultivated as much in the region.
 Another food component of note is filo pastry, that is used to make the well known dessert Baklava.
 Other Greek foods that are familiar to the Western palate are Spanakopita (spinach wrapped in filo), Dolmades (stuffed grape leaves), and Gyros (meat roasted on a turning spit) with Tzatziki (yogurt sauce with cucumber and garlic).
 Turkish foods owe much to the history of the Ottoman empire, but share links with Arabic, Persian and Greek cuisines as well.
 Yogurt and cheeses made from sheep’s milk are artfully prepared here, and rice pilaf and bulgur wheat are common grains.
 Turks share in the Greek tendency to use abundant amounts of olive oil, as do most Mediterranean peoples.
 Grab some parsley, mint, cumin, and paprika and your'e ready to spice up a great Turkish dish!